exaroth/liveboat-demo/README.md

 - Next update Newsboat url feeds in `./config/newsboat-urls` file - replacing existing config with contents of your local `urls` file (typically stored at `~/.newsboat/urls`)

 > [!NOTE]
-> Order of the urls does matter as it will reflect order of feeds in generated page.
+> Order of the URLs does matter as it will reflect order of feeds in generated page.

 __STEP 4__ After updating all the files commit them to the repository and push to remote
 ```sh